Symfony 4: A quick Demo

 Besides installing the admin generator bundle, it also installs all its

 being opinionated.
-There can only be one package aliased to admin
+There can only be one package aliased to admin. orm is

 another generic word that is currently aliased to the Doctrine ORM.